Yog9/Photo-Gallery/README.md

  5. Exit out with a click outside of the image or the X.

   ### Thoughts
-It was a fun project to build and I felt comfortable throughout the project and even when I struggled with my JavaScript function for implementing the search functionality, I was able to think through it and figure out where I was erroring.
-It was the first time I started using a grid for CSS layouts.
+It was a fun project to build and I felt comfortable throughout the project even when I struggled with my JavaScript function for implementing the search functionality, I was able to think through it and figure out where I was erroring.
+It was the first time I started using a grid for CSS3 layouts.
 It took me some time to figure out which plugin I needed to use in order to implement all the features.
 Also, I need to create my own custom lightbox rather than using a  plugin.

 ### Built With
 * HTML5